teaghan/AI-Enhanced-Education/md_files/Activity_AI_Tutors.md

 # **Building an AI Tutor**

-As the experts in student learning, **teachers are best positioned to build AI tools** that meet the needs of both students and educators.
+As experts in student learning, **teachers are best positioned to build AI tools** that meet the needs of both students and educators.

 This activity gives you the opportunity to create a custom AI tutor, showing how teacher-built AI can be tailored to serve your students in the way that best fits their needs.